Volcanism of Iceland: Largest Holocene eruptions

-Due to incomplete surveys, which also need to be confined to subaerial eruptions and not include igneous intrusions, the accumulative amounts of dense-rock equivalent erupted in Iceland will be underestimated.
+Due to incomplete surveys, which also need to be confined to subaerial eruptions and not include igneous intrusions, the accumulative amounts of dense-rock equivalent (DRE) erupted in Iceland will be underestimated.
 The amounts known are some of the most significant contributions to recent eruptive volumes on Earth.
-Since the last ice age 91% of the magma erupted in Iceland has been mafic, 6% intermediate in composition and 3% silicic.
+Since the last ice age, 91% of the magma erupted in Iceland has been mafic, 6% intermediate in composition and 3% silicic.
 The number of eruptions estimated in this 11,700 odd year period can only be an approxiamate figure, (Note: Number of eruptions is a ballpark figure.
-See note on inadequacy DRE tephra Icelandic record for some reasons.
-Even today eruptions under a glacier might be suspected but not proved.) but about three to four explosive ones occur for every purely effusive one.
+See note on inadequacy DRE tephra Icelandic record for some of the reasons.
+Even today, eruptions under a glacier might be suspected but not proved.) but about three to four explosive ones occur for every purely effusive one.